Xilinx/VMC_Help/UTIL/VMC_Hub/README.md

 For a full list of cycle-approximate System C AI Engine simulator options refer to [AI Engine Simulator Options](https://docs.xilinx.com/r/en-US/ug1076-ai-engine-environment/Simulator-Options).
 Specify the AI Engine simulator options as a cell array of characters, for example, {'--enable-memory-check','--hang-detect-time=10'}.
 These options are used when "Run cycle-approximate AIE Simulation (SystemC) after code generation" is checked.

 ### Create Testbench
-When enabled, Vitis Model Composer generates test vectors while generating the code.
-Test vectors are gathered from the inputs and outputs of the AI Engine subsystem when the simulation is running and a text file containing the data is created for each port and saved in the 'data' directory under the specified code directory.
+When enabled, Vitis Model Composer generates test vectors alongside the code.
+These vectors are derived from the AI Engine subsystem's inputs and outputs during simulation.
+The data is saved in separate text files for each port within the 'data' directory of the specified code directory.

 ### Run cycle-approximate AIE Simulation (SystemC) after code generation
-This option is only available if Create testbench is selected.
-When enabled, it runs the AIE simulation after code generation and verifies that for each output of the AI Engine Subsystem in the Simulink design, the output of AIE Simulation numerically matches the output of the Simulink design.
+This option is available only when Create testbench is selected.
+Enabling it executes the AIE simulation after code generation and ensures numerical agreement between the AI Engine Subsystem's outputs in the Simulink design and the AIE Simulation outputs.

 ### Simulation timeout (cycles)
-This determines the run duration of the cycle-approximate AIE simulation in terms of the number of cycles.
-By default, it runs for 50000 cycles, after which it terminates.
-It's important to note that the number of cycles refers to the number of AI Engine clock cycles, which is not directly linked to the 'Stop Time' in your Simulink design.
-If the number of cycles is insufficient, the AIE Simulation may generate fewer samples than the Simulink simulation, leading to a partial match between the Simulink output and the AI Engine simulator during verification after running the AIE Simulation.
-To address this issue, you can increase the Simulation timeout, which will result in more output from the AIE simulator.
+The cycle-approximate AIE simulation's run duration is defined by the number of cycles.
+By default, it runs for 50,000 cycles before termination.
+It's important to note that the cycle count is specific to AI Engine clock cycles and not directly linked to the 'Stop Time' in your Simulink design.

+Insufficient cycle count may result in a partial match between Simulink output and AI Engine simulator during verification after running the AIE Simulation.
+To mitigate this, increasing the Simulation timeout generates more output from the AIE simulator.
 However, not all partial matches are necessarily due to this factor.
-The picture below shows part of the output log that indicates a partial match:
+The provided image displays part of the output log indicating a partial match.

 <img src="./Images/partial_match.png" width="600">

-If the Simulation timeout value is too small, the AIE Simulation may not produce any output at all.
-However, another reason for no output is a deadlock in the system.
-The deadlock will not manifest itself in Simulink simulation because Simulink simulation is a functional simulation.
+A small Simulation timeout value may cause no output from the AIE Simulation.
+However, no output can also be due to a system deadlock, which is not evident in Simulink simulation since it's a functional simulation.

 ### Plot AIE Simulation Output and Estimate Throughput
 When enabled, this option allows visualization of the outputs of the AI Engine subsystem in the [Simulation Data Inspector](https://www.mathworks.com/help/simulink/slref/simulationdatainspector.html).
 The throughput for each output is also calculated.
 You can use the cursors in the Simulation Data Inspector to limit the range in which throughput is calculated.
 As you move the cursors, the throughput gets recalculated.
 See the screenshot below for an example of displaying the output of the AIE Simulation in the Simulation Data Inspector.